aimms/how-to/Articles/533/533-how-to-retrieve-file-data-with-data-exchange.rst

 Reading from memory stream
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another way to do this is by using the file as a `memory stream <https://documentation.aimms.com/dataexchange/api.html#memory-streams>`_, with the advantage that the file isn't saved locally and you also have the option to delete the memory stream after the request is closed (using '##' instead of '#').
-If you are using the singular # (thus not deleting automatically), you can re-use the example given in the previous paragraph and simply add the hashtag before the name of the responsefile:
+If you are using the singular # (thus not deleting automatically), you can re-use the example given in the previous paragraph and simply add the hashtag before the name of the response file:

 .. code-block:: aimms
     :linenos: